matutamiller/PSD-to-HTML-Restaurant-Page/README.md

 v.1.3 - I have added media queries for rwd to the 'Tasty Pancakes' section.

 v.1.4 - I have created the 'Breakfast' section.

+v.1.5 - I have created 'Sandwich' section and footer with media queries for rwd.